Raiden-Zhu/ICML-2023-DSGD-and-SAM/README.md

-# [ICML 2023] The Best of All Worlds: Decentralize to Save Communication, Privatize and Generalize!<br> _Decentralized SGD and Average-direction SAM are Asymptotically Equivalent_
+# [ICML 2023] _Decentralized SGD and Average-direction SAM are Asymptotically Equivalent_<br><br>The Best of All Worlds: Embracing Decentralization for Improved Communication Efficiency, Privacy, and Generalization

 The repository contains the offical implementation of the paper